-0505 SCIENCE FACT & FICTION: Technology, Space, and Time 1⁄2 CREDIT/1 QUARTER Science Fact & Fiction: Technology, Space, and Time is an elective which does not satisfy a science requirement for graduation in Ohio, but does explore the many interesting concepts of physical science woven into the media and our everyday lives.
+0505 SCIENCE FACT & FICTION: Technology, Space, and Time

+Science Fact & Fiction: Technology, Space, and Time is an elective which does not satisfy a science requirement for graduation in Ohio, but does explore the many interesting concepts of physical science woven into the media and our everyday lives.
 The course examines how science and technology have developed throughout history; as well as exploring predictions of how science might shape our future.
-The course includes how scientific work is portrayed in literature, news, and especially film.
+The course includes how scientific work is portrayed in literature, news, and especially films and movies.
 Space travel is a central theme in the course, and the possibilities of time travel are also explored.